dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2020_07_04-dotnet-for-beginners.md

 Microsoft needs to decouple .NET from everything else and make it a great standalone development environment if they want to compete with the rest.

-C#, F# and .NET will always be perceived as a very Microsoft and Windows centric development environment when even the [official .NET documentation](https://docs.microsoft.com/en-us/dotnet/) page looks like this:
+C#, F# and .NET will always be perceived as a very Microsoft and Windows centric development environment when even the [official .NET documentation](https://docs.microsoft.com/en-us/dotnet/) page confirms a critic's worst fears:

 [![.NET Documentation](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/official-dotnet-docs.png)](https://storage.googleapis.com/dusted-codes/images/blog-posts/2020-07-05/official-dotnet-docs.png)